THE CINEMA OF ERNST LUBITSCH

 The Lubitsch Touch

-"The Lubitsch Touch" is a phrase that has long been used to describe the unique style and cinematic trademarks of director Ernst Lubitsch.
+"The Lubitsch Touch" is a phrase long used to describe the unique style and cinematic trademarks of director Ernst Lubitsch.

 Here are a few of the "definitions" provided by film historians and critics attempting to shed some light on the meaning of the fabled Touch: